baraql/lai-proj/README.md

 **Sbatch file**: `sbatch_files/train_fsdp.sh` \

-## Result Abstract

-From our results, we see that FSDP average training throughput remains stable across model scales.
-However, FSDP significantly reduces hardware efficiency—both MFU and TFLOPS drop sharply, leading to lower absolute throughput and underutilized GPU resources at larger model scales.

 ## Experiment 1: maximum model size that fits on a single GPU without FSDP

 First, we establish the biggest model that can fit into a single GPU wihtout FSDP.
 For that we run a binary search scaling model's parameters until we find the best fit.
 We also implemented another scaling strategy that only changes the number of layers, allowing for more flexibility and therefore fitting a bigger model at the expense of its architecture.